1nogueirae/IMD-Infoweb/README.md

 - **Lesson 4:** Functions
 - **Lesson 5:** Debugging
 - **Lesson 6:** JavaScript Arithmetic Operators
+- **Lesson 7:** JavaScript String Operators

+Each folder contains HTML, JavaScript, and, when applicable, CSS files for reference and practice.

 Each folder contains HTML and JavaScript files for reference and practice.